fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 Now that our historiographical survey is complete and we've started to think about critical historical questions, we can reflect more thoughtfully on our own historiographical moment.
 How should we conceptualize and write about U.S. History?

 {% include alert.html class='warning' title='Reading reflection' text="
-There are no daily assignments for this week, just one longer reflection essay due on Friday that should demonstrate your familiarity with everything listed below.
+There are NO DAILY ASSIGNMENTS for this week, just one longer reflection essay due on Friday that should demonstrate your familiarity with everything listed below.
+I have recommended doing work on certain days to space everything out, but you can decide what works for your schedule, since you just have the one essay due Friday.

 - FRIDAY: 1619 Project Critique
 "%}

+### Monday
 - Browse quickly the [full issue of the _New York Times Magazine_ 1619 Project](https://pulitzercenter.org/sites/default/files/full_issue_of_the_1619_project.pdf) (Aug 26, 2019).
 The goal here is to get a sense of entire publication---namely what it covers, what it doesn't, and what perspectives the authors promote.

 - Nikole Hannah-Jones, [The Idea of America](https://pulitzercenter.org/sites/default/files/the_idea_of_america_full_essay.pdf).
 An easier-to-read-online version, but without images, is [here](https://web.archive.org/web/20200131161717/https://www.nytimes.com/interactive/2019/08/14/magazine/black-history-american-democracy.html).
 This statement

+### Wednesday
 The following two responses to the _NYTM_ issue and its aftermath are online, but sometimes access can be limited.
 They are in our Zotero library.
 - Adam Serwer, "The Fight Over the 1619 Project Is Not About the Facts", _The Atlantic_, December 23, 2019.
 - Conor Friedersdorf, "1776 Honors America’s Diversity in a Way 1619 Does Not", _The Atlantic_, January 6, 2020.